scarv/pq-riscv/README.md

   enables.
   - Candidates include the HiFive development board or an FPGA image of the Rocket Chip.
+  - This will require modification on candidate code to fit inside memory constrained environments.
 - Testing of Instruction Set Extensions (ISEs) like our [XCrypto](https://github.com/scarv/xcrypto) project.
 - Include signing schemes.

+**Qualifying Statements:**

+- This repository is in it's very early stages.
+- There is some repetition here of the great work done in the [pqm4](https://github.com/mupq/pqm4) repository.
+While this *is* inefficient in some respects, and means this repository is much less stable / trustworthy, it was felt that a "clean break" with the round two candidates was beneficial given the different target architecture.
+- The code for the candidate schemes has been coppied directly in.
+  This leads to considerable duplication of code for different parameter sets of the same scheme.

 ## Repository organisation